yks0000/k8s-mutating-webhooks/README.md

 ## What are Admission Webhooks.

-Read [kubernetes official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for more details.
+Read [kubernetes official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for more details about admission webhooks.

 ## Environment